shutter-network/rolling-shutter/docs/adr-002-transaction-format.md

   address of the sequencer contract on the sequencer rollup.
 Alternatively, we could use the chain id of the execution rollup, but there we wouldn't have a canonical contract address.
+- The reason why the execution transaction includes the epoch index is to prevent an attack based on transaction replay: In Shutter, transactions that have not been included successfully will still be decrypted when the epoch has passed.
+An attacker might take such a transaction, reencrypt it for a later epoch, and frontrun it.
+Including the epoch index prevents this.